anko/txm/readme.markdown

    input/output pair.
 It gets the input on `stdin`, and is expected to produce the output on `stdout`.

-   To use the same program for all tests, just declare it once.
+   To use the same program for each test, just declare it once.

  - #### `!test in <name>` / `!test out <name>`